thoughtworks/build-your-own-radar/README.md

 ### Access

-To access the locally-running radar, visit [this link](http://localhost:8080/?documentId=http%3A%2F%2Flocalhost%3A8080%2Ffiles%2Ffetch_radar.json).
+To access the locally-running radar, visit [this link](http://localhost:8080/?documentId=http%3A%2F%2Flocalhost%3A8080%2Ffiles%2Fdevops_present_fetch_radar.json).
+Additionally, you can see the accessible radars at [this location](http://localhost:8080/files/).

 ## Adding a Radar